Durga Puja in Switzerland 2025: Top 7 Cities to Celebrate

 Swisspuja in Zurich, Switzerland, also organises various social and cultural events, such as Rabindra Jayanti, Annual Picnic, Bijaya Sammelani, and Philanthropy.

-• Location: Schwerzisaal, In der Schwerzi 4, 8135 Langnau am Albis (ZH)
+• Location: Schwerzisaal, In der Schwerzi 4, 8135 Langnau am Albis, Switzerland

 Read Naktala Udayan Sangha Durga Puja

-2. PrangaN Durga puja at Lausanne Switzerland
+2. PrangaN Durga puja at Lausanne, Switzerland

 The cultural event is one of the highlights of this puja.
 People love to take part in these events.
 Every year, the idol of Maa Durga comes from Kumartuli, Kolkata.
 Visitors were only allowed according to their booked slots.